Required program courses (9 credit hours)

 Master of Accounting Coursework

-The coursework in our Accounting Master's degree program is designed to equip you with the competencies that accounting professionals need to advance in the field and to help you potentially earn your professional certification.
+The coursework in our Accounting Master's degree program is designed to equip you with the competencies that accounting professionals utilize in the field and to help you potentially earn your professional certification.

 Click on a course name below for its full description.